• Skip to content

 Korzeniowska and colleagues at the Medical University of Gdansk found that treating children with subclinical hypothyroidism with thyroid hormones, resulted in a decrease of inflammation.
 This means that the medications gave their thyroids a rest and resulted in a slowing down of the autoimmune attack, manifested by lower levels of thyroid antibodies.

-Additionally, most patients with subclinical hypothyroidism feel so much better when they start on thyroid hormones.
+Additionally, in my clinical experience, most patients with subclinical hypothyroidism report feeling much better when they start on thyroid hormones.

 I wanted to believe that these interventions were keeping me from getting worse… until my husband and I took a red-eye flight from Los Angeles to visit friends on the East Coast in the winter.
 The lack of sleep combined with the cold weather put me in a hypothyroid flare.